Juniper: Toxicity

 In drier areas, juniper pollen easily becomes airborne and can be inhaled into the lungs.
 This pollen can also irritate the skin and cause contact dermatitis.
 Cross-allergenic reactions are common between juniper pollen and the pollen of all species of cypress.

 Monoecious juniper plants are highly allergenic, with an Ogren Plant Allergy Scale (OPALS) rating of 9 out of 10.
 Completely male juniper plants have an OPALS rating of 10, and release abundant amounts of pollen.
-Conversely, all-female juniper plants have an OPALS rating of 1, and are considered "allergy-fighting".
+Conversely, all-female juniper plants, totally lacking pollen, have an OPALS rating of 1, and are considered "allergy-fighting".